muhammadrafayasif/labs-to-pdf/README.md

 ## 🧠 Tips

+* A custom font can be used, simply replace `font.ttf` with another font of your choice.
-* Ensure your `.cpp` files compile cleanly and produce output.
+* Ensure your files compile cleanly and produce output.
 * Customize fonts, colors, and layout by editing the paragraph and table styles in the script.
 * Adjust the `EXECUTION_TIMEOUT` constant in the script if your programs take longer to run.